sergiocollado/potpourri/Notes_on_Embedded_Systems/notes_on_linux_inner_workings.md

 ## Syscall handler

-The code inuser space cannot call a system call directly, due it is in kernel-space and it is in a protected memory space.
+The code in user-space cannot call a system call directly, due it is in kernel-space and it is in a protected memory space.
 So, the user-space applications must signal the kernel to execute a system call and have to somehow switch to kernel mode.
 This is done by means to signal the kernel with a software interrupt.
-Call an exception and then, the system will switch to kernel mode and execute the exception handler.
+Call an exception and then, the system will switch to kernel-mode and execute the exception handler.
 That exception handler will be the system call handler __**system_call()**__ which is an architectural dependand call.

-The system ust identify the system call number desired to be called.
+The system has to identify the system call number desired to be called.
 On x86, this is passed by puting the system call number in the __eax__ register.
 Other architectures do something similar.
 This number is checked comparing tis value to NR_syscals to verify it is smaller, if it is not it returns, -ENOSYS.
 If the verification is ok, then it is called: